Can you do this?

 Our Facebook pattern support groups are also what Sew Toot is known for and where the *magic* happens.
 You’ll have access to lots of awesome and helpful people around the clock, because our patterns are used in over 54 countries around the world!

 How much does it really cost?

-Whether you choose to make a decorative quilting print backed with canvas or a wrap conversion carrier, you’ll be saving money compared to the cost of commercial carriers.
-Our pattern supply kits make it easy for you to source materials for a single carrier without spending a fortune on extra materials that you don’t need.
-You’ll just need to pick up needles, fabric, thread, and stuffing for the leg padding.
+Whether you choose to make a decorative quilting print backed with canvas or a wrap conversion carrier, you’ll be saving money compared to the cost of commercial carriers, respectively.
+Our website has a list of shops offering pattern supply kits.
+The kits make it easy for you to source materials for a single carrier without spending money on extra materials that you don’t need and take the work out of finding and sourcing quality, lesser known supplies like plastic hardware and webbing.